NIAENGD/AI_Agent/README.md

    - **Full setup (venv + deps + run)**: performs install steps and starts the app in one go.
    - **Clean __pycache__ folders**: removes Python bytecode caches.

-The script verifies Python 3.10+ is on `PATH`.
-Git is only required for the "Update project" option.
-After the app launches, use **Settings** to point to `tesseract.exe` if it is not on `PATH`.
+The script installs its own Python runtime and Tesseract locally, so no system-wide tools are required.
+Git is only needed for the "Update project" option.
+After the app launches, it automatically prefers the bundled `.tesseract\\tesseract.exe`; you can still use **Settings** to override the executable path if needed.

 ### Manual install (without the .bat helper)
 Install dependencies: